Absence of Spontaneous Magnetic Fields Due to Time-Reversal Symmetry Breaking in Bulk Superconducting UTe2

 Zero-field muon spin relaxation (ZF-$\mu$SR) is an ideal tool for independently determining whether TRS symmetry is spontaneoulsy broken in a superconducting state.
 In the bulk of a TRS breaking superconductor, inhomogeneities of the order parameter that occur near impurities, lattice defects, or around domain walls generate spontaneous currents \cite{Sigrist:98}.
 The corresponding weak spontaneous local magnetic fields have been detected by ZF-$\mu$SR in numerous unconventional superconductors --- most notably UPt$_3$ \cite{Luke:93} and Sr$_2$RuO$_4$ \cite{Luke:98}, two compounds in which TRS breaking has been confirmed by polar Kerr measurements \cite{Xia:06,Schemm:14}.
 Both superconductors have been considered as likely chiral superconductors, although Sr$_2$RuO$_4$ is no longer believed to be a candidate for odd-parity superconductivity \cite{Chronister:21}.

 As for UTe$_2$, the relaxation rate of the ZF-$\mu$SR signal from CVT-grown single crystals exhibiting single or double transitions in the specific heat was found to be dominated by inhomogeneous freezing of magnetic clusters \cite{Sundar:19,Sundar:23}, which thwarted sensitivity to the potential onset of weak spontaneous fields at $T_c$.
 As discussed in Ref.~\cite{Sundar:23}, the magnetic clusters are likely responsible for the residual linear term in the temperature dependence of the specific heat ($C$) below $T_c$ and the low-temperature upturn in $C/T$ versus $T$ that are ubiquitous in UTe$_2$ samples grown via the CVT method.
 Moreover, a saturation in the growth of the total volume of the magnetic clusters and an abrupt slowing down of their fluctuation rate was observed near $T_c$.
 By contrast, current UTe$_2$ single crystals grown by the MSF method have less disorder, and correspondingly a much larger residual resistivity ratio (RRR) as well as a substantially smaller residual $T$-linear term in the specific heat compared to CVT-grown single crystals \cite{Sakai:22}.
-The magnetic clusters are presumably induced by defects that disrupt long-range electronic correlations \cite{Tokunaga:22}, and hence while MSF-grown UTe$_2$ single crystals may contain trace amounts of the ferromagnetic (FM) impurities U$_7$Te$_{12}$ and U$_3$Te$_5$ \cite{Sakai:22}, magnetic clusters are expected to be sparse.
+A potential origin of the magnetic clusters is discussed later, but they are presumably induced by defects that disrupt long-range electronic correlations, as suggested in Ref.~\cite{Tokunaga:22}.
+Hence while MSF-grown UTe$_2$ single crystals may contain trace amounts of the ferromagnetic (FM) impurities U$_7$Te$_{12}$ and U$_3$Te$_5$ \cite{Sakai:22}, magnetic clusters are expected to be sparse.

 Here we present results of a ZF-$\mu$SR study of MSF-grown UTe$_2$ single crystals.
 The single crystals all come from the same growth batch and exhibit bulk superconductivity below $T_c \! = \!
 2.01$~K, as determined from the midpoint of the specific heat jump shown in Fig.~\ref{fig1}(a).
 The crystals have an RRR value of 200 and the coefficient of the residual $T$-linear term in the specific heat below $T_c$ is approximately 9~mJ/mol$\cdot$K$^2$.
 Figure~\ref{fig1}(b) shows a comparison of the temperature dependence of the bulk magnetic susceptibility ($\chi$) for a magnetic field of 1~kOe applied along the three principal crystallographic axes.
 In contrast to the low-field behavior of $\chi(T)$ along the $a$-axis in CVT-grown UTe$_2$ single crystals \cite{Ran:19,Rosa:22}, $\chi_a(T)$ does not exhibit an upturn below $T \! \sim \!
 10$~K.